Cyberlorians/Articles/MDI-Hardened.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/eventid1644.png)

 ADFS - Use STIG baseline, ADFS [auditing](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging) and follow [ADFS events](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#for-active-directory-federation-services-ad-fs-events).
+Lastly, [Enable auditing on an ADFS Object](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#enable-auditing-on-an-adfs-object).

 OS flavors and Tiered structures - Use STIG baseline and follow [other events](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#for-other-events).

+Configure Object Auditing - this needs to be completed for [4662](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#configure-object-auditing) events. *Disclaimer* - follow these steps closely.
+One tidbit too, on the first step, the instructions are clear.
+When it says 'Clear All', then add full control and so on.
+It will look like under 'Properties', that it is empty.
+Click 'OK' and apply.
+Go back into the current setting you just set and it will be made clear you that 'WRITE' permissions are now there.
+Just wanted to clear that confusion up.
+Repeat the SAME steps for all 3 Audit entries.